TRAVEL OUTBACK AUSTRALIA WITH THE EXPERTS: TRI STATE SAFARIS

 The town is set against the Mundi Mundi Plains which are located about five kilometres to the west.
 The view from the plains lookout is amazing and stretches as far as the eye can see.
 Sunset is a spectacular time to visit and on a clear day, you’ll be able to observe the Earth’s curvature from the lookout.

-Another popular destination close to Silverton is the Day Dream Mine.
+Another of the more popular Broken Hill tours close to Silverton is the Day Dream Mine.
 Guests can tour the underground mine and get a sense of the harsh conditions miners experienced.
 The mine was established in 1882 and was operational for a century, even employing children as young as eight.

 MUTAWINTJI NATIONAL PARK